For developers and contributors¶

 $ git clone --recursive https://github.com/your-user-name/mrsimulator.git

 Insert your-user-name with your GitHub account username.
-If there is an error at this stage, it is probably an error in setting up authentication.
+If there is an error in this stage, it is probably an error in setting up authentication.

 In git, the name for another location of the same repository is remote.
 The repository that contains the latest “official” development version is traditionally called the upstream remote.
 You can read more about remotes on Git Basics.